Skenkel/skenkel.github.io/README.md

 So currently I'm learning to DJ, VJay and AMVJay.
 For the VJay part, I'm going through the course at https://vidvox.github.io/vvedu/, and the next time there is a resolume course that fits my schedule, I intend to take it.
-For DJ practice I'm learning to livestream in ffxiv in my free companies dance floor.
-For AMVJay, I'm getting back into amv curration, and figuring out a tagging system that works for the hybrid art form.
+For DJ practice I'm learning, and I'm investigating a mogra [mogra at home](https://drunkenthieves.com/mogra) setup, as well as a more generic [vjay library](https://drunkenthieves.com/vjay-library)

 Future Projects